Amit Kothari

 I came across this piece on hierarchical context architecture that explains the pattern well.
 Multi-level context organization with inheritance.
 Parent-child propagation with selective overrides.
 Scope isolation with access controls.

 Sounds complex?
 It isn’t.
 It’s just treating your prompts like code instead of comments.
+The foundational skills for writing effective prompts still apply at every layer.

 The practical structure has four layers.
 Layer 1: Organizational core.
 Non-negotiables across all teams: security protocols, compliance requirements, brand fundamentals.
 Every team inherits these automatically.
 Layer 2: Domain templates.
 Each domain starts from the core and adds specific context.
 Layer 3: Team customizations.
 Teams can modify within their domain limits, but can’t override the core or violate domain constraints.
 Layer 4: User adaptations.
 Tactical adjustments within defined limits.